Sesenta Anos Endurance Ride I II III

 Trail Description: There will be a different trail each day.
-The trail should be considered moderately difficult since there will be some climbing.
+The trail should be considered moderately difficult since there will be some climbing, however John has pledged to make the ride easier by eliminating some of the multiple steep climbs.
 There will be plenty of water on the trail at spring fed stock tanks.
-The trail will mostly use dirt ranch roads.
-Since it may still be very dry in mid November, hoof protection is advisable for riding on hard pack.
+The trail will mostly use dirt ranch roads and cow trails.
+Since it may still be very dry in mid November, hoof protection is advisable.

 Early Arrivals: If you need to arrive before THURSDAY, John suggests you contact Rancho Oso, a private equestrian campground just a few minutes down the road from the ranch entrance.
 Ranch Oso has excellent facilities.
 Camp for Sesenta Anos will open on THURSDAY.

 Entry Fees: $120 each day for the 50 mile and 25 mile rides which includes the increased camping fees for this years event. $65 each day for the introductory fun ride.
 Add $15 each day if not an AERC member.
 Lunch is included, but dinner is $15 extra.